Hawkstone Hall

-Hawkstone Hall is a 43400 sqft early 18th-century country mansion near Hodnet, Shropshire, England which was more recently occupied as the pastoral centre of a religious organisation for many years.
+Hawkstone Hall is a 43400 sqft early 18th-century country mansion near Hodnet and Weston-under-Redcastle, Shropshire, England which was more recently occupied as the pastoral centre of a religious organisation for many years.
 It is a Grade I listed building.

-It is currently a wedding and events venue with hotel bedrooms, after being converted by its new owners.
+It has been converted to a wedding and events venue with hotel bedrooms.
+It is on the edge of Hawkstone Park, which is now run separately.

 History

+There was no manor house at Hawkstone until around the eighteenth century.

+The original senior house in the manor was the Red Castle.
+It was a ruin when Leland visited in around 1540.
+That building is still ruin and it is inside the Follies Park.

+The Audley family, later allied to the Stanley family held it in the medieval period: Dugdale informs us that "this castle was erected in the reign of Henry III; but there is an ancient manuscript in the Audley family, which proves that its original existence was of much earlier date.
+It is there said that 'Maud, or Matilde, wife of William the Conqueror, gave to John de Audley and to his heirs, the lands about Red Castle, in the county of Salop, for certain services done by him to the state."

+Sir Rowland Hill of Soulton (located nearby) bought Hawkstone in the same conveyance as that for Soulton.
+Hill coordinated the Geneva Bible and is associated with Shakespeare's play As You Like It.

+In the Tudor period the senior house at Hawkstone is recorded as being in ruins and Hill built his house at Soulton, and it is understood Hill recruited the manor for his landscape gardens but did not live there.

+The Hall at Hawkstone

 The house was built between 1701 and 1725 by Richard Hill of Hawkstone (1655–1727), second of the Hill baronets, of Hawkstone.
+It borrows extensively in style from the house at Soulton.

 Brothers Rowland (1st Viscount Hill) and Robert Hill, who fought at the 1815 Battle of Waterloo were both born at the Hall.
 The manor was seat of a branch the Shropshire Hill family for more than 300 years.

-The manor was purchased, together with Soulton by Sir Rowland Hill and Thomas Leigh from Thomas Lodge in 1556, under long leases (until 1610) for quiet enjoyment by his brother Edward Lodge.

-Bankruptcy for Rowland Clegg-Hill, the 3rd Viscount Hill on his death in 1895, forced the sale of the hall's contents and the split up of the estate by 1906.
+A line of the Shropshire Hill family held Hawkstone until the collapse of the Hawkstone line of the Hills in the time of Rowland Clegg-Hill, the 3rd Viscount Hill on his death in 1895, forced the sale of the hall's contents and the split up of the estate by 1906.

+20th century

+After the Hill family

 The house was sold to the Liberal politician George Whitely, who had previously represented Stockport and Pudsey in the House of Commons, where he was a Liberal whip in Parliament – later to become Baron Marchamley in 1908.
 George Whiteley had the hall renovated and the wings reduced in length by William Tomkinsons of Liverpool, supervised by H.P.
 Dallow, brother in law of Henry Price.
 The chapel wing was reconstructed as a games room with dance floor and the other wing as servants’ quarters.